gocontento/starter-kit-next-react-blog-multi-language/README.md

 To learn more about the tools we’ve used in this repo, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - the React framework we use to produce a static site.
+- [Next-Intl Documentation](https://next-intl-docs.vercel.app/docs/getting-started) - the npm package used for internationalization.
 - [Tailwind CSS Documentation](https://tailwindcss.com) - the CSS framework we use.
 - [Vercel](https://vercel.com) - a simple way to deploy a Next.js site.